-In this tutorial we will show you how to install ArangoDB on Ubuntu 16.04 LTS.
-For those of you who didn’t know, Arango database (ArangoDB) is a multi-model database program, meaning one which uses a combination of Key-Value pairs, files and graphs to store info.
+In this tutorial, we will show you how to install ArangoDB on Ubuntu 16.04 LTS.
+For those of you who didn’t know, the Arango database (ArangoDB) is a multi-model database program, meaning one which uses a combination of Key-Value pairs, files, and graphs to store info.
 It has a flexible information model for files and graphs.
-It is a general purpose database and gives all attributes which are necessary for a contemporary web application.
+It is a general-purpose database and gives all attributes which are necessary for a contemporary web application.

 Install ArangoDB on Ubuntu 16.04 LTS